goharbor/harbor/tools/swagger/templates/README.md

         - token: [admin]
 ```

-Here we overriden the scope of token in the POST /pets URL so that only admin can use this API.
+Here we overridden the scope of token in the POST /pets URL so that only admin can use this API.

 Let's see how we can use this functionality.